-Ohio’s sports betting industry should get off to a fast start in 2023, and the state will quickly rank among the biggest markets in the U.S., according to PlayOhio projections.
+Ohio’s sports betting industry is off to a fast start in 2023, and the state will quickly rank among the biggest markets in the U.S., according to PlayOhio projections.

-With Ohio sports betting kicking off at midnight New Year’s Eve, Ohio bettors will jump in during Week 17 of the NFL season.
-NFL playoffs and Super Bowl betting will follow over the next few weeks before March Madness adds to the volume and things slow down during the summer months.
+Ohio sports betting kicked off at midnight New Year’s Eve, and Ohio bettors jumped in during Week 17 of the NFL season.
+The NFL playoffs, Super Bowl and March Madness contributed to a fast start for the budding market in Ohio.

 Ohio could rank as high as fourth in U.S.